NirantK/nirantk.github.io/docs/writing/posts/antiskill.md

 ---
-contributors:
+author:
-- Nirant Kasliwal
+  - nirant
-date: '2021-12-15 00:09:00+05:30'
+date: 2021-12-15
-description: Skills you don't want to tell people about
-draft: false
-excerpt: Skills you don't want to tell people about
-images: []
-lastmod: '2021-12-15 00:09:00+05:30'
-show_reading_time: true
-tags:
-- niranting
+categories:
-- career
+  - careers
 title: Anti Skills
-toc: true
-weight: 50
 ---

 You learn a well-paying skill and years later - it comes back to hurt you in unexpected ways.
 That's an **Anti Skill**.